tttppp/ragl/rules.md

 1.1.1 The League is split into Masters (1st tier) and Minions (2nd tier) divisions.

 1.1.1.1 Recruits division (3rd tier) might be considered in case there are enough signups for its creation.

-1.1.2 Masters division is always a single group of players.
-There is a minimum of 8 players in Masters division.
-There is a maximum of 16 players in Masters division.

-1.1.3 Each division except Masters may consist of one or more groups of players.
-There is a minimum of 8 players per group.
-There is a maximum of 16 players per group.

 1.1.4 Players are assigned to divisions according to the [division assignment algorithm](divisionAssigner.py).